Jerry Leiber and Mike Stoller: 2000s

 In 2009, Simon & Schuster published Hound Dog: The Leiber and Stoller Autobiography, written by Leiber and Stoller with David Ritz.
 As of 2007, their songs are managed by Sony/ATV Music Publishing.

 With collaborator Artie Butler, Stoller wrote the music to the musical The People in the Picture, with book and lyrics by Iris Rainer Dart.
 Stoller and Butler's music received a 2011 Drama Desk Award nomination.

 On August 22, 2011, Leiber died in Cedars Sinai Medical Center in Los Angeles, aged 78, from cardio-pulmonary failure.
 He was survived by his sons Jed, Oliver, and Jake.

 Stoller wrote both music and lyrics to the song "Charlotte", recorded by Steve Tyrell and released in advance of the 2012 Democratic National Convention in Charlotte, North Carolina.

 Awards and honors

-Leiber and Stoller won Grammy awards for "Is That All There Is?" in 1969, and for the cast album of Smokey Joe's Cafe, a 1995 Broadway musical revue based on their work.
-Smokey Joe's Cafe was also nominated for seven Tony awards, and became the longest-running musical revue in Broadway history.
+Leiber and Stoller won Grammy awards for "Is That All There Is?" in 1969, and for the cast album of Smokey Joe's Cafe, a 1995 Broadway musical revue based on their previously released work.
+Smokey Joe's Cafe was also nominated for seven Tony Awards, and became the longest-running musical revue in Broadway history.